Customer Service Questions

 What should I do if my toilets are slow draining and/or clogged?

-If you are part of HCWA sewer system call us.
+If you are part of the HCWA sewer system, please don't hesitate to call us.
 We have 24/7 On-Call technicians ready to assist.

 If you are on a private sewer system (septic tank system) we suggest you call a plumber or someone who works with septic systems.

-Is it ok to flush baby wipes, facial cleaning wipes, feminine products, paper towels, etc. down the toilet?
+Is it okay to flush baby wipes, facial cleaning wipes, feminine products, paper towels, etc. down the toilet?

 No. Even though the packaging may say flushable these items clog sewer lines as they are not bio-degradable.